 19.3.19.7 Received channel power indicator (RCPI) measurement

 The RCPI is a measure of the received RF power in the selected channel for a received PPDU.
-This parameter shall be a measurement by the PHY of the received RF power in the channel measured over the data portion of the received PPDU.
+This parameter shall be a measurement by the PHY of the received RF power in the channel measured over the HT-STF or HT-LTF field of the received PPDU.
 The received power shall be the average of the power in all active receive chains.

-The RCPI encoding is defined in 9.4.2.37 (RCPI element).

 RCPI shall equal the received RF power within an accuracy of ± 5 dB (95% confidence interval) within the specified dynamic range of the receiver.
-The received RF power shall be determined assuming a receiver noise equivalent bandwidth equal to the channel width multiplied by 1.1.

 Instruction to TGme Editor: Update REVme D1.3 P3660L20 as shown below.